Table of Contents

-Rye flour has less of the proteins that build gluten than wheat flour, and has pentosans.
 Peter Reinhart notes in The Bread Baker’s Apprentice at p.
-185 that it uses glutelin to form gluten (wheat flour has glutenin).
-It absorbs water differently.
-The pentosans make the dough gummy.
+185 that rye flour has different protein profile than wheat flour, and forms gluten differently, it uses glutelin to form gluten (wheat flour has glutenin).
+Reinhart also notes that rye flour has pentosans, which absorb water differently and make the dough gummy.
 According to Daniel DiMuzio’s Bread Baking, An Arisan’s Perspective:

 - (p.
 51) pentosans absorb water with very little mixing and are fragile, breaking down and releasing water after as little as 3-4 minutes of intensive mixing;